NBISweden/vault_raft_snapshotter/README.md

 `path` - Fully qualified path, not including file name, for where the snapshot should be written.  i.e. /etc/raft/snapshots

-#### AWS Storage
+#### S3 Storage

-`access_key_id` - Recommended to use the standard `AWS_ACCESS_KEY_ID` env var, but its possible to specify this in the config

-`secret_access_key` - Recommended to use the standard `SECRET_ACCESS_KEY` env var, but its possible to specify this in the config
+`access_key` - The access key used for S3 authentication

+`secret_key` - The secret key used for S3 authentication

-`s3_endpoint` - S3 compatible storage endpoint (ex: http://127.0.0.1:9000)
+`endpoint` - S3 compatible storage endpoint (ex: `http://127.0.0.1:9000`)

-`s3_force_path_style` - Needed if your S3 Compatible storage support only path-style or you would like to use S3's FIPS Endpoint.
+`force_path_style` - Needed if your S3 Compatible storage support only path-style or you would like to use S3's FIPS Endpoint.

-`s3_region` - S3 region as is required for programmatic interaction with AWS
+`region` - S3 region as is required for programmatic interaction with AWS, default is `us-east-1`

-`s3_bucket` - bucket to store snapshots in (required for AWS writes to work)
+`bucket` - bucket to store snapshots in (required for AWS writes to work)

-`s3_key_prefix` - Prefix to store s3 snapshots in.
+`key_prefix` - Prefix to store s3 snapshots in.
 Defaults to `raft_snapshots`

-`s3_server_side_encryption` -  Encryption is **off** by default.
+`server_side_encryption` -  Encryption is **off** by default.
 Set to true to turn on AWS' AES256 encryption.
 Support for AWS KMS keys is not currently supported.

-`s3_static_snapshot_name` - Use a single, static key for s3 snapshots as opposed to autogenerated timestamped-based ones.
+`static_snapshot_name` - Use a single, static key for s3 snapshots as opposed to autogenerated timestamped-based ones.
 Unless S3 versioning is used, this means there will only ever be a single point-in-time snapshot stored in S3.

+`ca_cert` - Path to Ca certificate used to validate the S3 backend

 #### Google Storage